xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Set the servo angle, execute only the last instruction
 :param angles: angle list, (unit: radian if is_radian is True else °)
-:param speed: reserved
+:param speed: speed, reserved
-:param mvacc: reserved
+:param mvacc: acceleration, reserved
-:param mvtime: reserved
+:param mvtime: 0, reserved
-:param is_radian: angles value is radian or not, defalut is True
+:param is_radian: the angles in radians or not, defalut is True
 :param kwargs: reserved
 :return:
 ```